codehsbooks/apjava/Methods/strings-and-characters.md

 }
 ```

 We declare a character `ch` with a value of a lowercase `f`.
-We call the `isUpperCase()` method on our character.
+We call the `isUpperCase()` method on the Character class and pass in our primitive `char` as an argument. **Remember, we can not call this method on our `ch` variable since it is a static method!**

 If the character is uppercase, we print that out informing the user.
 Otherwise, we inform the user that it is not uppercase.
 When we run this program, our program prints out: `It is not uppercase`.
 If we were to change that lowercase `f` to an uppercase `F`, our program prints out: `It is uppercase!` instead.